-Working with the Office of the Australian Information Commissioner will put you at the forefront of data protection and access to information regulation.
-We are a statutory agency within the Attorney-General Department’s portfolio with responsibility for:
+Working with the Office of the Australian Information Commissioner (OAIC) will put you at the forefront of data protection and access to information regulation.
+As an independent statutory agency, the OAIC’s work is of national significance and plays an important role in shaping Australia’s information handling landscape across the economy - from government, digital platforms and the online environment, to health, finance and telecommunications.
+We are an agency within the Attorney-General Department’s portfolio with responsibility for:

 - privacy functions under the Privacy Act 1988 and other legislation

 - freedom of information, in particular review of decisions made by agencies and ministers under the Freedom of Information Act 1982.

 The OAIC is committed to diversity and inclusion.
 We encourage and welcome applications from people with disability, Aboriginal and Torres Strait Islander peoples, LGBTIQ+ people, people from culturally and linguistically diverse backgrounds, and mature age people.

 Selections for vacancies at the Office of the Australian Information Commissioner are based on merit.

 Your application should provide enough information about your skills, knowledge and experience to allow the selection committee to assess your suitability for the position and, if interviews are being conducted, whether you should be interviewed.